fm-sys/firefox-workspaces/README.md

 ## Acknowledgements

-This extension was based on [workspace-manager](https://addons.mozilla.org/de/firefox/addon/workspace-manager/) with major adoptions to feature a firefox native look and feel.
+This extension was based on [workspace-manager](https://addons.mozilla.org/de/firefox/addon/workspace-manager/) with major adoptions to support tab groups and feature a native look and feel.